Billingham: Town

 The town is effectively split into two separate areas by name: Old Billingham (the area around the village green adjacent to St Cuthbert's church and built up around the ICI works) and the more planned estates that have spread out since the 1950s, increasing the town's size and borders towards the villages of Wolviston and Cowpen Bewley to the point of almost incorporating them.

-Billingham Town Centre provides the town with national retail chains such as Asda, Greggs, Iceland, Argos, Aldi, Costa, Poundland and Boyes, as well as several charity shops, estate agents and banks, with a market featuring in the centre every Monday and Friday.
+Billingham Town Centre provides the town with national retail chains as well as several charity shops, estate agents and banks, with a market featuring in the centre every Monday and Friday.
 The town centre lacks some services but Stockton town centre is less than 3 mi away and Middlesbrough town centre is also less than 3 mi away.